nathro/AutoTransform/CUSTOM_DEPLOYMENT.md

 ### **Remote Runs**

 In larger team settings, local runs are likely not the ideal solution.
 For these cases, it is strongly advised to create a Runner component that integrates with your systems so that work can be run on remote machines.
 If your codebase uses Github and supports Github Actions, the initialization script `autotransform init` can get you set up quickly.
 For extremely large codebases, you may additionally need to set up a Runner that uses a queueing system to distribute work across multiple machines.
 Ensure that the github_token for your workflow has all needed permission (pushing branches, creating/managing pull requests, and triggering actions).

+### **Branch Protection Rules**

+If your organization uses Github, using a branch protection rule to ensure only the bot is able to push to the branches used for AutoTransform Pull Requests is strongly recommended.
+This rule should target branches of the form `AUTO_TRANSFORM/**/*` allowing creation, pushes, force pushes, and deletions for the bot alone.
+Ensuring the security of these changes is important to maintain the security of the repository.